Skip to main content

 1. Complete the FAFSA

-2. Receive your Student Aid Report (SAR)
+2. Receive your Student Aid Report (SAR) – Programs under 900 hours will have aid pro-rated based on 600 hours

-Allow 4–6 weeks to complete paperwork—plan ahead!
+Please allow 3–5 weeks to complete paperwork—plan ahead!

 • You’re considered Independent if you meet any of the following: